Who is eligible for the program?

 There are no special scholarships for this program.
 Ideas about how to finance your education can be found on our website.

 Are the MPH classes offered online or in-person?

 You may take the majority of public health courses online, giving you the flexibility you need.

-As a PharmD/MPH student, you can choose your public health elective courses based on your career goals and areas of interests in public health.
+As a PharmD/MPH student, you can choose your public health elective courses based on your career goals and areas of interest in public health.

-The majority of PharmD/MPH students complete elective courses at the Public Health Institute (PHI), which is a 3 week session offered in the last week in May and first weeks in June.
+The majority of PharmD/MPH students complete elective courses at the Public Health Institute (PHI), which is a three-week session offered in the last week in May and first weeks in June.

 PHI offers on-campus courses on a variety of current topics in a concentrated format.
-Students may complete 1 – 2.5 credits/week.
+Students may complete 1 to 2.5 credits per week.
 PHI provides course content that emphasizes research to practice with opportunity for field trips, case studies and simulations.
 It provides a perfect setting to network with other professionals (MD, DDS, DVM, PharmD, etc) and explore new areas of interest in public health.

 Sample of course titles: Globalization & Health; Applied Critical Thinking in the Workforce; Motivational Interviewing: Strategies to Effect Behavioral Change.
-Over thirty courses are offered over the 3 weeks.
-You may attend one to three weeks dependent upon your time and you can complete up to 1 – 7 credits at the PHI.
+Over thirty courses are offered over the three weeks.
+You may attend one to three weeks depending on your time, and you can complete up to 1 to 7 credits at the PHI.